Marquette, Michigan

-Marquette (/mɑːrˈkɛt/ mar-KET) is the largest city in the Upper Peninsula of the U.S. state of Michigan.
-Marquette is the county seat of Marquette County.
-Located on the shores of Lake Superior, Marquette is a major port, known primarily for shipping iron ore from the Marquette Iron Range.
-The city is partially surrounded by Marquette Charter Township, but the two are administered autonomously.
+Marquette (/mɑːrˈkɛt/ mar-KET) is the county seat of Marquette County and the largest city in the Upper Peninsula of Michigan, United States.
+Located on the shores of Lake Superior, Marquette is a major port known primarily for shipping iron ore from the Marquette Iron Range.
+The city is partially surrounded by Marquette Township, but the two are administered autonomously.

 Marquette is named after Jacques Marquette, a French Jesuit missionary who had explored the Great Lakes region.
 Marquette had a population of 20,629 at the 2020 census, making it the largest city in Michigan north of the Tri-Cities.
-Marquette is also the third-largest American city on Lake Superior, behind Duluth, Minnesota, and Superior, Wisconsin.
-Marquette's urban area extends south toward the community of Harvey, and west toward Negaunee and Ishpeming, at the base of the Huron Mountains.
+Marquette is also the third-largest American city on Lake Superior, behind Duluth, Minnesota and Superior, Wisconsin.
+Marquette's urban area extends south toward the community of Harvey and west toward Negaunee and Ishpeming, at the base of the Huron Mountains.

 Marquette is the home of Northern Michigan University (NMU), a four-year public university.
-NMU's athletic teams are nicknamed the Wildcats, and compete primarily in the NCAA Division II Great Lakes Intercollegiate Athletic Conference (GLIAC).
+NMU's athletic teams are nicknamed the Wildcats and compete primarily in the NCAA Division II Great Lakes Intercollegiate Athletic Conference (GLIAC).
 The men's ice hockey team, which competes in the NCAA Division I Central Collegiate Hockey Association (CCHA), won the Division I national championship in 1991.

 History

 The land around Marquette was known to French missionaries of the early 17th century and the trappers of the early 19th century.
+The area was originally and predominantly inhabited by the Noquet, Ojibwe, Odawa and Potawatomi, the latter three peoples comprising the Anishinaabe Council of Three Fires.
+They knew the area as Gichi-namebini-ziibing ("The river of giant white suckers", referring to the Dead River).
 Development of the area did not begin until 1844, when William Burt and Jacob Houghton (the brother of geologist Douglass Houghton) discovered iron deposits near Teal Lake west of Marquette.
 In 1845, Jackson Mining Company, the first organized mining company in the region, was formed.

 The village of Marquette began on September 14, 1849, with the formation of a second iron concern, the Marquette Iron Company.
 Three men participated in organizing the firm: Robert J. Graveraet, who had prospected the region for ore; Edward Clark, agent for Waterman A. Fisher of Worcester, Massachusetts, who financed the company, and Amos Rogers Harlow.
 The village was at first called New Worcester, with Harlow as the first postmaster.
 On August 21, 1850, the name was changed to honor Jacques Marquette, the French Jesuit missionary who had explored the region.
 A second post office, named Carp River, was opened on October 13, 1851, by Peter White, who had gone there with Graveraet at age 18.
 Harlow closed his post office in August 1852.
 The Marquette Iron Company failed, while its successor, the Cleveland Iron Mining Company, flourished and had the village platted in 1854.
 The plat was recorded by Peter White.
 White's office was renamed as Marquette in April 1856, and the village was incorporated in 1859.
 It was incorporated as a city in 1871.